-When you toggle the console switch (see the section "Access via the local console" on page 44), you obtain access to the Application Unit's operating system via the local console.
+When you toggle the console switch (see the section "Access via the local console"), you obtain access to the Application Unit's operating system via the local console.
 The type of access (e.g. shell or desktop) depends on the operating system installed.